Perturbations of Fefferman spaces over CR three-manifolds: Properties of the Weyl tensor and asymptotics

-\begin{rem} We note that in the case of a Fefferman space, i.e.\ $\wt{\xi} =0$, there is only one component left, namely, $\bm{\Psi}_4^{(0)} = \frac{\i}{2} \CQ_{\alpha \beta}$ where $\CQ_{\alpha \beta}$ is the Cartan invariant \eqref{eq:Cartan_tensor} obstructing CR flatness.
+\begin{rem} In the case of a Fefferman space, i.e.\ $\wt{\xi} =0$, or even $\wt{\xi} = \xi$ with $\d \xi = 0$, there is only one component left, namely, $\bm{\Psi}_4^{(0)} = \tfrac{\i}{4} \CQ_{\alpha \beta}$ where $\CQ_{\alpha \beta}$ is the Cartan invariant \eqref{eq:Cartan_tensor} obstructing CR flatness.
 Thus, we have that the Weyl tensor is of type N, and the Fefferman conformal structure is flat if and only if the CR structure is flat, as was already demonstrated in \cite{Lewandowski1988}. \end{rem}